Skip to main content

 Hands-on example

-agenthood eval the-developer --suite ./evals/developer-agent-suite.json
+npx agenthood eval the-reviewer --suite evals/benchmarks/review-pr.json --update-baseline

 Expected output: